The business loan interest rate should be your primary consideration when choosing a financial institution to get funds for your business.

 Let’s get a quick look at all the factors that can affect a loan’s interest rates:

 As you may have noticed in the previous section, not all types of lenders charge the same rates.
+For instance, traditional bank loans work differently from online lenders.

 Type Of Loan